‘Does science disprove God?’

 Join the team as they use their experience to help youth workers grow in confidence, skill, and inspiration to support young people exploring wholehearted faith in a scientific world.

-The day will be packed full of practical ideas for exploring science-faith topics in a variety of youth work contexts, including: a chance to get hands-on with interactive activities; gentle consideration of how to handle difficult or controversial topics; the chance to voice your own big questions; and a celebration of the unique role of youth workers in encouraging young people in this area.
+The day will be packed full of practical ideas for exploring science-faith topics in a variety of youth work contexts, including: how to get hands-on with interactive activities; gentle consideration of how to handle difficult or controversial topics; the chance to voice your own big questions; and a celebration of the unique role of youth workers in encouraging young people in this area.